paritytech/nfts-campaign-runner/README.md

 # examples

-For sample worflows check the example folder.
+For sample workflows check the example folder.

 - The _simple_ folder includes a csv with no information and mints 10 NFTs with no customized metadata.
 - The advanced folder includes a csv with multiple columns and uses the data from csv columns to create customized NFTs, with customized metadata and different images and videos for each NFT.